-Effects.
-The draft CSDDD will force companies to understand the details and actors within their value chains, particularly where they may be at risk in the areas of: (i) human rights (e.g., charters and conventions relating to social rights, trade union activities and investment chains); (ii) environment (e.g., the impact on climate change, deforestation, water quality, use of sustainable resources, biodiversity and ecosystems); and (iii) good governance (e.g., bribery, anti-money laundering and tax compliance issues).7
+Effects: The CSDDD will force companies to understand the details and actors within their chains of activity, particularly where they may be at risk in the areas of: (i) human rights (e.g., charters and conventions relating to social rights, trade union activities and investment chains); (ii) environment (e.g., the impact on climate change, deforestation, water quality, use of sustainable resources, biodiversity and ecosystems); and (iii) good governance (e.g., bribery, anti-money laundering and tax-compliance issues).

-The proposed legislation establishes a corporate due diligence obligation and requires in-scope companies to implement certain human rights and environmental due diligence measures.
+The final compromise text of the CSDDD establishes a corporate due diligence obligation and requires in-scope companies to implement certain human rights and environmental due diligence measures.
 These include the following:

-- integrating due diligence into corporate policies and implementing a due diligence policy; - identifying actual and potential adverse human rights and environmental impacts arising from the company's operations or those of its subsidiaries and from its established business relationships; - preventing or, where appropriate, mitigating potential adverse impacts, including implementing prevention action plans, seeking contractual assurances to ensure compliance, investing into management or production processes, providing targeted and proportionate support to enable small and medium-sized enterprises ("SMEs") to comply and, where relevant, collaborating with other entities to bring the adverse impact to an end; - bringing actual adverse impacts to an end or minimising the extent of their impact by taking appropriate measures; - establishing a complaints procedure that enables affected persons, trade unions and civil society organisations to submit complaints where they have legitimate concerns about the actual or potential human rights and environmental impacts of the company's operations; and - monitoring the effectiveness of identification, prevention, mitigation, ending and minimisation of the adverse impacts by carrying out periodic assessments of the company's operations and measures.
+- developing and integrating due diligence into existing corporate policies and management systems and implementing a dedicated due diligence policy; - identifying actual and potential adverse human rights and environmental impacts arising from the company's own operations or those of its subsidiaries and, where related to their chains of activities, those of its business partners; - preventing or, where appropriate, mitigating potential adverse impacts, including implementing prevention action plans, seeking contractual assurances from direct business partners that they will ensure compliance with the company's code of conduct/prevention action plan (including by establishing corresponding contractual assurances from their respective partners if their activities are part of the company's chain of activities), investing into management or production processes, providing targeted and proportionate support to enable small and medium-sized enterprises ("SMEs") to comply and, where relevant, collaborating with other entities to bring the adverse impact to an end; - bringing actual adverse impacts to an end or minimising the extent of their impact by taking appropriate measures; - establishing a complaints procedure that enables affected persons, trade unions and civil society organisations to submit complaints where they have legitimate concerns about the actual or potential human rights and environmental impacts of the company's operations and along its chain of activities; and - monitoring the effectiveness of identification, prevention, mitigation, ending and minimisation of the adverse impacts by carrying out periodic assessments of the company's operations and measures.

-Companies not already in scope of certain other reporting requirements must publish an annual statement on their websites reporting on matters in scope of the CSDDD.
-The specific content of this statement has not yet been set out; however, earlier drafts of the proposal indicate that these statements need to set out the company's due diligence strategy.8
+Companies not already in scope of certain other reporting requirements must publish an annual statement on their websites, reporting on matters in scope of the CSDDD.
+The European Commission has been tasked with adopting delegated acts by March 2027, providing further information on the content and criteria of such disclosures.